rkgIITBh/data-structures.github.io/HTML/hashingWithOpenAddressing.md

 generates the probe sequence $$x_0, x_1, \ldots, x_{m-1}$$, where $$x_i = (x_0 + i) \mod m$$.
 Therefore, it creates clustering of elements which hash to the same table slot.It is called <i>primary clustering</i>.
 We can analyze the effect of primary clustering as follows.
 If $$j$$ consecutive slots are occupied, then the next element mapping to any of them is $$j/m$$.
 With increase in length of cluster to $$j+1$$, the probability increases to $$(j+1)/m$$ for another new element being hashed to the cluster.
-It means that large clusters have a tendency to grow larger with more insertions.
+It means that large clusters have a tendency to grow larger with more insertions.<br>

 An alternative to linear probing is quadratice probing.
 It spreads the colliding elements by generating probing sequence where the $$i$$th probe
 <p style="text-align:center"}>